hardikkanajariya-in/codeforge/tests/Feature/README.md

 This test suite is part of the HkDevs CodeForge Database Studio plugin.

-**Commercial License**: Available in three tiers
+**Commercial License**: Available in two tiers
-- Single Project License: €79.00
-- Multiple Project License: €129.00
+- Regular License: $99.00
-- Unlimited License: €199.00
+- Extended License: $349.00

 For licensing inquiries: contact@hardikkanajariya.in